Renewable and Alternative Energy Tax

 Broad Legal Guidance for Your Needs

-We routinely leverage the extensive resources and capabilities of the broader Holland & Knight team of nearly 2,000 attorneys – including colleagues who focus on the oil and gas sector and other key areas of the energy industry, our Public Policy & Regulation Group and team members who assist clients in seeking non-tax governmental funding, including with assistance in preparing grant applications before the U.S. Department of Energy – to provide a full range of services to clients interested in the energy transition.
+We routinely leverage the extensive resources and capabilities of the broader Holland & Knight team of more than 2,200 attorneys – including colleagues who focus on the oil and gas sector and other key areas of the energy industry, our Public Policy & Regulation Group and team members who assist clients in seeking non-tax governmental funding, including with assistance in preparing grant applications before the U.S. Department of Energy – to provide a full range of services to clients interested in the energy transition.